lwe/gravatarify/README.md

 Not only the `:default` option accepts a Proc, but also `:secure`, can be useful to handle cases where it should evaluate against `request.ssl?` for example.

+## About the code

+Eventhough this library has less than 100 LOC, it's split into four files, maybe a bit of an overkill, though I like neat and tidy classes :)

+    lib/gravatarify.rb                      # loads the other files from lib/gravatarify
+                                            # and hooks the necessary modules into
+                                            # ActionView, ActiveRecord and DataMapper
+                                            # (if available)

+    lib/gravatarify/base.rb                 # Provides all logic required to generate
+                                            # gravatar.com urls from an email address.
+                                            # Check out Gravatarify::Base.build_gravatar_url,
+                                            # this is the absolute core method.

+    lib/gravatarify/object_support.rb       # Module which (when) included provides the
+                                            # gravatarify class method to add a gravatar_url
+                                            # to any object.

+    lib/gravatarify/view_helper.rb          # Defines rails view helpers.

 ## Licence